mitchell-merry/autosplitters-wasm/README.md

 ## Development

+> I have a brain dump for the Cuphead splitter here, if you prefer video format: https://youtu.be/ly9r0Hd2CnY (links in
+> description)

 You can use the [debugger](https://github.com/LiveSplit/asr-debugger) while developing the auto splitter to more easily see the log messages, statistics, dump memory, step through the code and more.

 `cargo build` will build all the autosplitters.
 Specify `-p <package>` to only compile a specific autosplitter.

+Builds are released using a manually-triggered GitHub workflow.